Author: the first generation college grad memoirist

 Younger reader, try this exercise:

-Find a retired engineer and scientist in their early 70s.
+Find a retired engineer and scientist around age 70.
 Ask their memory from October 1957.
 Did their high school science teachers or courses change after Sputnik?
 Did they have scholarships or fellowships from NSF or newly minted government agencies?
 Was there a push or pull toward science, engineering, mathematics and technology, what we now call STEM?

 - How Sputnik influenced US education, 50 year retrospective